Beyond Awkward: Donor Sexual Harassment in the Nonprofit Sector

 The status quo of power imbalance in society.
 Indeed, according to Equality Now, an international organization that works to protect and promote the rights of women around the world, “many sexual violence and rape laws across jurisdictions effectively deny justice to survivors of sexual violence due to loopholes and protection gaps in the laws.”
 It is more important now than ever for organizations to lead by example and take a bold step ahead of government institutions and the judiciary system by recognizing that a more just way to operate is possible.

-Power that manipulates professional relationships
+The power that manipulates professional relationships

 Many people are questioning the validity of donor-centered fundraising strategies.
 “The idea of centering the happiness, desires, and convenience of donors, especially major donors, is pervasive, goes unquestioned, and has unintended destructive consequences.”